Humphries-Lab/Lab-Manual/content/index.md

 # Introduction

 Hello reader, welcome to the Humphries' lab.
-We are a neural data lab: we analyse neuroscience data to test computational theories of how brains work.
+We are a neural data lab: we analyse neuroscience data to test computational theories for how brains work.
 To do this, we often have to create new analysis approaches; and we build models of neurons and circuits to test the match between theories and data.
 As a purely computational lab, we are